 Watermelon and lemon combine in these refreshing, summery bars.

 These creamy bars are just the thing to serve after a meal cooked on the grill.
-Made with watermelon, lemon juice and cream, they're served chilled and are perfectly complimented by a dollop of whipped cream or a dusting of confectioners' sugar.
+Made with watermelon, lemon juice and milk, they're served chilled and are a refreshing summertime treat!

-step 3 Set aside 2 cups of the watermelon juice in a small bowl.
-In a large bowl, combine the remaining 3 cups of watermelon juice with the lemon zest, lemon juice, sugar and heavy cream.
+Set aside 2 cups of the watermelon juice in a small bowl.
+In a large bowl, combine the remaining 3 cups of watermelon juice with the lemon zest, lemon juice, sugar and milk.

 step 6 Keep in the refrigerator until ready to serve.
 Before serving, cut the watermelon bars into squares.
 If desired, sprinkle each serving with confectioners' sugar or a dollop of whipped cream.